Vintage Readers are a perfect introduction to some of the great modern writers presented in attractive, accessible paperback editions.

 Vintage Baldwinincludes the short story “Sonny’s Blues”; the galvanizing civil rights examination “My Dungeon Shook: Letter to My Nephew on the One Hundredth Anniversary of the Emancipation”; the essays “Fifth Avenue, Uptown: A Letter from Harlem,” “The Discovery of What It Means to Be an American,” and “Nobody Knows My Name: A Letter from the South”; and excerpts from the novel Another Countryand the play The Amen Corner.

-JAMES BALDWIN (1924-1987) was a novelist, essayist, playwright, poet, and social critic.
-His first novel, Go Tell It on the Mountain, appeared in 1953 to excellent reviews, and his essay collections Notes of a Native Son and The Fire Next… More about James Baldwin
+James Baldwin (1924–1987) was a novelist, essayist, playwright, poet, and social critic.
+His first novel, Go Tell It on the Mountain, appeared in 1953 to excellent reviews, and his essay collections Notes of a Native Son and The Fire Next Time were bestsellers that made him an… More about James Baldwin